 - The 20-20-20 rule.
 Take a break every 20 minutes and look away from the screen for 20 seconds, focusing on something 20 feet away.
 This allows your eyes to refocus and take a break.

 - Regular breaks and stretching.
-Get up from your desk regularly and stretch to relieve tension in your neck, shoulders, and eyes.
+Get up from your desk regularly and stretch to relieve neck, shoulders, and eye tension.
 This is also a great opportunity to take a quick walk and exercise.

 - Adjust screen settings.
 Reducing screen brightness and increasing text size can reduce the strain on your eyes.
-Additionally, many devices have a color temperature setting that allows you to put a reddish tint on your screen to block some of the blue light.
+Many devices have a color temperature setting, allowing you to put a reddish tint on your screen to block some blue light.

 - Proper lighting and device placement.
 Make sure your workspace is well-lit.
 Place your computer screen perpendicular to any windows in your space to reduce glare.
 Finally, ensure the top of your computer screen is just below your line of sight to ease pressure on your neck.

 - Wearing computer glasses.
-Consider wearing glasses designed specifically for computer use to reduce glare and block blue light.
-“Blue light glasses” come in a variety of styles and have varying degrees of filtering.
+Wear glasses designed for computer use to reduce glare and block blue light.
+“Blue light glasses” come in various styles and have varying degrees of filtering.
 The more yellow or red the lenses, the more blue light is filtered.

 - Blink regularly.
 Blink frequently to keep your eyes lubricated and reduce dryness.
 This does mean you may have to remind yourself to blink sometimes.